USS Liberty incident: Air and sea attacks

 The torpedo boats then closed in and strafed the ship's hull with their cannons and machine guns.
 According to some crewmen, the torpedo boats fired at damage control parties and sailors preparing life rafts for launch.
 (See disputed details below.)
-A life raft which floated from the ship was picked up by T-203 and found to bear US Navy markings.
+A life raft which floated from the ship was picked up by T-203 and found to bear U.S. Navy markings.
 T-204 then circled Liberty, and Oren spotted the designation GTR-5, but saw no flag.
-It took until 3:30 pm to establish the ship's identity.
+It took until 15:30 to establish the ship's identity.
 Shortly before the Liberty's identity was confirmed, the Saratoga launched eight aircraft armed with conventional weapons towards Liberty.
 After the ship's identity was confirmed, the General Staff was notified and an apology was sent to naval attaché Castle.
 The aircraft approaching Liberty were recalled to the Saratoga.

 Aftermath of the attack

-According to transcripts of intercepted radio communications, published by the U.S. National Security Agency, at about 2:30 pm, near the beginning of the torpedo boat attack, two IAF helicopters were dispatched to Liberty's location.
-The helicopters arrived at about 3:10 pm, about 35 minutes after the torpedo hit the ship.
+According to transcripts of intercepted radio communications, published by the U.S. National Security Agency, at about 14:30, near the beginning of the torpedo boat attack, two IAF helicopters were dispatched to Liberty's location.
+The helicopters arrived at about 15:10, about 35 minutes after the torpedo hit the ship.
 After arriving, one of the helicopter pilots was asked by his ground-based controller to verify that the ship was flying an American flag.
 The helicopters conducted a brief search for crew members of the ship who might have fallen overboard during the air attack.
 No one was found.
-The helicopters left the ship at about 3:20 pm.
+The helicopters left the ship at about 15:20.